San Diego is easily one of the best cities for outdoor lovers.

 - The Complete Dog Hiking Gear List

-Below are some of the best dog-friendly hikes in San Diego County.
+Below are some of the best dog-friendly hiking trails in San Diego County.

 1. Cowles Mountain Trail